woossi0/suite/docs/geoexplorer/src/using/createfeature.rst

       *New feature successfully created*

-As soon as the changes are saved, the feature becomes part of the active layer and will be displayed according the layer's current style settings.
+As soon as the changes are saved, the feature becomes part of the selected layer and will be displayed according the layer's current style settings.